AT-Publishing/website/0-blackfriday.md

 On Hodler's Cashback, you get cashback on both Ledger Nano S and Ledger Nano X, also on all bundled offers and you will even **get cashback for your already discounted  Black Friday orders**.

 <a href="https://hodlerscashback.com/">Go To Hodler's Cashback</a>

-#### Ledger Nano X Pre-BlackFriday: "To the Moon" Discount

-{{ site.stars.four }}

-Ledger is selling their wallets with a special "To the moon" branding to celebrate their anniversary.

-Ledger Nano X is a new product, and as you know, newly launched tech toys normally do not get on sale.
-Ledger is currently only offering a discount package called the [Backup Pack that bundles Ledger Nano S and Ledger Nano X](https://hodlerscashback.com/ledger-wallet-bundle/).

-If you want to save on the new Ledger Nano X wallet but don't care for the Backup Pack, your only option is to get the <a href="https://hodlerscashback.com/ledger-wallet/">3% Ledger Nano X Cashback</a>.

-It's not much, but it sure is better than nothing.

-If you already have a Ledger Nano X but want another one because you hold more altcoins that fits into the wallet's memory, get the new ["To the Moon" edition of Ledger Nano X](http://bit.ly/2oa15vh) - this way you will be able to tell the wallets apart.

-If you access Ledger wallet's shop through <a href="https://hodlerscashback.com/hi/#shop">Hodler's Cashback</a>, you'll still get cashback on your bill even with the new "To the Moon" edition of Ledger Nano X.

 <div id="past"></div>